jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 ## Bogus DNSSEC Responses

-CAA queries are unusual in DNS, because a signed, empty response is different from a bogus response.
+Queries for CAA resource records are different from most DNS RR types, because a signed, empty response to a query for CAA RRs is meaningfully different from a bogus response.
 A signed, empty response indicates that there is definitely no CAA policy set at a given label.
 A bogus response may mean either a misconfigured zone, or an attacker tampering with records.
 DNSSEC implementations may have bugs with signatures on empty responses that go unnoticed, because for more common resource record types like A and AAAA, the difference to an end user between empty and bogus is irrelevant; they both mean a site is unavailable.

 In particular, at least two authoritative resolvers that implement live signing had bugs when returning empty resource record sets for DNSSEC-signed zones, in